jesuscano80/pokemon/README.md

 ## Container

-Run `docker-compose up --build -d` for load it in a docker container.
+Run `docker-compose up --build -d` for load it in a docker container, it will render on port 80.

 <br><br>